Online

 Present at the public Council Meeting being held at 6.30pm on Tuesday 23 June 2026.

-Hardcopy feedback forms will be available from our Customer Service Centres / libraries at Stirling, Woodside, Gumeracha and Norton Summit.
+Hardcopy feedback forms will be available from our Service Centres / libraries at Stirling, Woodside, Gumeracha and Norton Summit.

 Post your written feedback to us at 63 Mount Barker Road, Stirling SA 5152.